 - For unpaid fees / utilities – One recent deduction I’ve seen is for potential unpaid bills.
 For the most part, apartments get completely cleaned out and accounts are settled the day you move out, so this really shouldn’t be an issue… if you’re a responsible adult.
 Unfortunately, too many adult-children work in Korea who sometimes do a ‘midnight run’ and leave Korea with outstanding bills to pay.
 This has essentially “forced the hand” of employers to add this ridiculous clause which harms the rest of us.
 I personally wouldn’t take any contract with this clause (I’ll explain why below) but your call.

-- Compensation for “damages” – You can’t take money from workers for labor they have already performed because they were shitty workers and damaged the school reputation.
-Hiring is always a risk to the employer and no, they can’t legally protect themselves.
+- Compensation for “damages” – You usually can’t take money from workers for labor they have already performed because they were shitty workers and damaged the school reputation.
+Hiring is always a risk to the employer and no, they MOSTLY can’t legally protect themselves.
 I asked the labor force myself and those were their words.

-- Final thoughts – Any sort of deduction, including delayed repayment of airfare, has another motive, it prevents you from quitting.
+- Other thoughts – Major deductions, including delayed repayment of airfare, has another motive, it prevents you from quitting.
 No matter how much you hate a job, you won’t quit if they are holding 1-2 million of your salary.
 As an F visa holder (F2, F4, F5, or F6) who doesn’t need visa sponsorship (for context, nearly all first timers will be on an E-2 teaching visa), these really hold you down and quite frankly, a good business wouldn’t need to threaten with this at all.
 However, with that said, quitting outside of the extreme cases is a super shitty thing to do, especially if the employer is keeping up their end of the bargain and invested thousands of dollars to get you to Korea, apply for your visa, got you an apartment, and you have a job ready to go.